Compliance and enforcement

-Liquor licence holders must stay well informed and keep themselves up to date with liquor regulations in South Australia.
+Liquor licence holders must stay well informed with liquor legislation in South Australia.

 Grounds for disciplinary action